 Treatment for a swollen tongue depends on the underlying cause, but it may involve the use of analgesics, anti-inflammatories or anti-microbials, as well as adequate oral hygiene.

-A swollen tongue can occur for the following reasons:
+A swollen tongue can be caused by:

 1. Allergic reactions